codingforeveryone/READMEs/JavaScript/JavaScript-Scope.md

 ------------
 #####**Block Scope**
 The advent of ECMAScript 6 has brought us some new keywords, `let` and `const`.
-Block level scope refers to a variable that has it's own scope, in other words a variable defined in an if statement will be tied to that particular statement and will not be accessible anywhere outside of it.
+Block level scope refers to a variable that has its own scope, in other words a variable defined in an `if` statement will be tied to that particular statement and will not be accessible anywhere outside of it.
 So, when you declare a variable with the let or const keyword you are ensuring that the variable is block scoped.

 **Example of Block Scoped variable:**